 The most modern body scales rely on electronics to measure the weight of their users.
 By sticking electrical resistances on deformable materials and running a current through them, it is possible to detect variations in the conductivity of the resistances that are correlated to the amount of pressure exerted on the material, and thus to deduce the weight of the person (or the object) standing on the scale.
 The most high-end body scales also act as impedance meters, and are able to calculate the ratio of fat mass and lean mass in the body.
 The impedance measurement is taken by generating a very small electrical current on the surface of the scale and measuring the resistance encountered by the current as it travels through the body.
 Lean mass is a better conductor than fat mass, so it is therefore possible to deduce the ratio of both in the body.

-The Nokia scales are therefore the results of millennia of research and improvement.
+Therefore, Withings scales are the end result of millennia of research and improvement.
 What do you think science will come up with next to improve weight measurement even more?